glorphindale/langohr.docs/articles/getting_started.md

  * A replacement for the RabbitMQ Java client
  * Sugar-coated API for task queues that hides all the AMQP machinery from the developer
- * A port of Ruby amqp gem to Clojure
+ * A port of Bunny or amqp gem to Clojure